alovajs/alovajs.github.io/docs/tutorial/02-getting-started/03-basic/05-global-interceptor.md

 ## Global request interceptor

-Usually, we need to use the same configuration for all requests, such as adding token and timestamp to the request header.
-At this time, we can set a global request interceptor, which will be triggered before all requests.
-We can set this interceptor Set request parameters uniformly.
+Usually, we need the same configuration for all requests, such as adding a token and timestamp to the request headers.
+In that case, we can set a global request interceptor, which runs before every request.
+Use it to set request parameters uniformly.

 ```mermaid
 flowchart LR